gustamor/story_teller/README.md

 ## About The Project
 Welcome to an innovative Flutter application, designed to captivate both users and tech enthusiasts alike.
 This app uniquely combines AI-driven storytelling through ChatGPT and artistic image generation via DALL-E. Aimed at bridging the gap between technology and creativity, it's structured into data, domain, and UI layers.
 The architecture not only demonstrates best practices but also showcases a sophisticated blend of design patterns.
-The standout feature is the integration of the Abstract Factory and Strategy patterns, optimizing widget creation for both Android and iOS platforms.
+The standout feature is the integration of the Abstract Factory and Bridge patterns, optimizing widget creation for both Android and iOS platforms.
 It's a testament to my commitment to excellence and innovation in app development.

 <p>
 <br/>